umsi211F2025/umsi211-f25-course-resources/week7/README.md

 - Use localStorage for simple key/value persistence in React apps.
 - Run an SQL server from your codespace to handle persistent data storage.
   - Connect to it from a React frontend.
+- A new development approach:
+  - spec-based rather than test-based development.
+(Copilot isn't good enough at test-based development with React)

 ## This Week's File Map